keithagroves/agent-to-service/README.md

 - **`domains`**: A list of domains that the capability interacts with.
 - **`version`**: The version of the capability itself.
 - **`checksum`**: A cryptographic hash (e.g., SHA-256) of the capability definition, excluding the `checksum` field itself.

+## Step format
+steps:
+  - id: "<step_id>"
+    type: "<step_type>"  # Required: "capability", "sequence", "parallel", "condition"
+    format: "<format>"   # Required for direct execution steps
+    definition: {}       # Required for direct execution steps
+    input_mapping: {}    # Optional
+    output_mapping: {}   # Optional

+By focusing on **capabilities** and supporting **dynamic protocol specifications**, A2S simplifies the way agents discover and execute tasks, allowing for efficient and secure interactions with services regardless of their underlying protocols.

 ### Execution Section